-Taylor Steele is in his second season as the assistant men's and women's swimming coach.
+Taylor Steele will be in his fourth season as the assistant men's and women's swimming coach in 2016-17.
 Steele came to Washington and Lee from Angelo State University, where he earned a master of science in kinesiology in May.
 Steele is also a strength and conditioning coach for the athletic department.

 In his first stint, he helped lead the women's program to a 9-3 overall record and to an ODAC Championship, which marked the program's 24th and seventh consecutive title.
 Seventeen Generals earned all-conference accolades, led by Stephanie Foster '16 who garnered the ODAC Scholar-Athlete of the Year award and First Team All-ODAC laurels.
 She was also named to the CoSIDA Academic All-America All-District At-Large team.

 In Steele’s second season, the women’s program finished with an 8-1 overall record and claimed its eighth consecutive conference title.
 The men’s squad also recorded an 8-1 record and won the inaugural ODAC Championship.
 Both the women and men’s teams had 18 individuals garner all-conference laurels.
 Emily Rollo ‘17 was named Swimmer of the Year, Kira Tomenchok ’18 tabbed Rookie of the Year honors and Foster received her second straight ODAC Scholar-Athlete of the Year for the women.
 On the men’s side, Tommy Thetford ’18 was selected as the Rookie of Year.